An00nymushun/End-to-end-Discord-Encryption/README.md

 Right click on the lock icon to open the menu

+If you would like to download an encrypted image, middle click on "Open original"

 EDCH P-521 is used for the key exchange and AES256-CBC for the messages

 I hope this is actually simple as the name suggests